Language Prompt for Autonomous Driving: Experiment

-Since there are no existing methods for the new prompt-based task, we modify one heuristic-based tracker, \ie, CenterPoint~\cite{yin2021center}.
-We integrate two state-of-the-art single-frame object detectors, \ie, DETR3D~\cite{wang2022detr3d} and PETR~\cite{liu2022petr} into CenterPoint.
-Moreover, all these methods incorporate prompt-based prediction through the implementation of our unique prompt reasoning branch.
-Besides, we take the place of the basic detector of our PromptTrack using DETR3D.
-On top of NuPrompt, we test the proposed PromptTrack and these competitors in Table~\ref{table:sota}.
-PromptTrack achieves 0.127 on AMOTA and 1.361 on AMOTP.
-In summary, our method outperforms other counterparts across all metrics.
+Since there are no existing methods for the new prompt-based prediction task, we modify the existing \textbf{open-sourced} camera-only tracking models for state-of-the-art comparison.
+First, most previous camera-only tracking methods follow a heuristic-based pattern~\cite{liu2023bevfusion,wang2023exploring}, which include two parts: basic detectors and trackers.
+Following them, we utilize two state-of-the-art single-frame object detectors, \ie, DETR3D~\cite{wang2022detr3d} and PETR~\cite{liu2022petr}, and a popular tracker, CenterPoint tracker~\cite{yin2021center}.
+The powerful tracker has been used in many state-of-the-art detection methods from the leaderboard of nuScenes tracking task~\cite{liu2023bevfusion,wang2023exploring}.
+To distinguish the prompt-referred objects, the basic detectors incorporate the implementation of our prompt fusion module.
+Second, we incorporate two end-to-end camera-based 3D multi-object tracking models DQTrack~\cite{li2023end} and ADA-Track~\cite{ding2024ada}, which utilizes diverse decoders like DETR3D~\cite{wang2022detr3d}, Stereo~\cite{li2023end}, PETRv2~\cite{liu2023petrv2}, or PETR~\cite{liu2022petr}.
+This approach stands apart from the previously mentioned heuristic-based methods that rely on a two-step inference process.
+We seamlessly integrate our prompt reasoning module within DQTrack to enable the prediction of objects specifically referred to in prompts.
+For all other configurations, we adhere to the official settings and guidelines.
+Third, we evaluate our PromptTrack framework by substituting its fundamental detector with DETR3D.
+On top of NuPrompt, we test the proposed PromptTrack and these competitors, and the main results are shown in Table~\ref{table:sota}.
+As seen, PromptTrack achieves 0.259 on AMOTA, outperforming other counterparts across the majority of metrics.

+In addition to prompt-refereed tracking evaluation, we assess the performance of motion prediction by forecasting over eight frames.
+As object motion cannot be effectively tested by single-frame object detectors, PromptTrack is the only model we examine.
+From Table~\ref{table:sota}, PromptTrack with PETR detector results in an ADE of 2.17 and a FDE of 2.21, showing impressive performance.
+For inference speed, we test PromptTrack using VOV backbone on one Nividia A100 GPU over the validation set.
+PromptTrack achieves 7.7 FPS.